b1llg/vprom/journal/journal.md

 ```

 ## Week 1: 2025-10-21 - 2025-10-26
+### 2025-10-26:
+- Completing the code assignment for linear element

+### 2025-10-22:
+- Worked on the code assignement for simple bar finite element code.
+Trouble getting it to run using the elemental integration and not the analitical itnegratin.
+Using analytical integration would be way easier and I should simply compute E*A/L[1,-1;-1,1] for each element, but I prefer working with elemental definition since most of other elements are dificult to directly integrate
+- Meshing seems to work for 2nd order but node generation is not working for 1st order

 ### 2025-10-22:
 - Completed lecture on Dunn (Introduciton to computational plasticity) and lecture on Simo (Computational inelasticity).